Denton County asks state for temporary hospital after COVID-19 outbreak at state supported living center

 State Sen. Jane Nelson, R-Flower Mound, and state Rep. Lynn Stucky, R-Denton, support the creation of a temporary hospital, according to the letter.

 Tuesday’s letter indicated the outbreak had grown to six.
-County public health workers have said they are working to determine who the COVID-19 patients had been in contact with.
+County public health workers have said they are working to determine whom the COVID-19 patients had been in contact with.

 Virtually all outside visits to state-supported living centers and nursing homes have been prohibited since March 13.